ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 } external;
 ```

 This class presents a much clearer API compared to the previous API.
-Here, is a sample usage of this class.
+Below is a sample usage of this class.

 ```ballerina
 public function main() {